Classrooms are organized into three levels and students attend school with different age groups:

 Students stay with the same teacher and peers for two to three years.
 The Montessori teaching style and classroom organization also has a positive effect on the school learning environment and student behavior.

-One look at the Elementary 1 (E1) Classroom will tell the observer this is not a traditional setting.
+One look at the Elementary 1 Classroom will tell the observer this is not a traditional setting.
 It is a learning environment.
 Sections of each room are lined with shelf upon shelf of beautiful Montessori materials housed in color-coded baskets and natural wood boxes.
-The work is inviting to the student and necessary for the development of skills, beginning with hands-on learning.
+The work is inviting to the student and necessary for the development of skills, beginning with hands on learning.
+More information.

 Students in the Montessori E2 classroom put energy and effort into developing solid work habits.
 Handling a labor-intensive workload requires organization, planning, and self-direction.
 Students use a planner and document all assignments and due dates.
 This helps with the planning and completion of assignments.
 It is also an indirect preparation for middle school, where students are required to document assignments from a variety of teachers and classes.